5152Alotobots/5152_Template/docs/mkdocs/docs/quickstart.md

     - Deploy code
     - Start with very slow movements
     - Test forward/backward/strafe
+    - Plot values for
+      - /RealOutputs/SwerveStates/Measured
+      - /RealOutputs/SwerveStates/SetpointsOptimized
+    - Try to match the Measured value as close to Optimized as possible.
+    - Transitions won't be instant, but ensure that we don't over/under shoot
     - Watch for:
         - Smooth acceleration
         - No oscillation